Visit The National Museum of Computing

-The Museum is also fully open to the public during long school holidays (Easter, Summer and Christmas) and bank holidays.
+The museum is also fully open to the public on additional days during school holidays (Easter, Summer, Christmas and some half terms) and bank holidays.

-The Museum accepts advance group bookings on all weekdays.
-All educational groups must book before visiting and should contact Educational Bookings.
+All educational groups must book in advance.
+Please contact Educational Bookings.

-Other groups of 8 people or more should contact Corporate or Group Bookings.
-Corporate and private groups may book to visit only any weekday.
+Other groups of 10 people or more should contact Corporate or Group Bookings.

-For the Colossus Galleries, groups in excess of 8 should also book via firstname.lastname@example.org.
+For the Colossus and Bombe Galleries, groups in excess of 10 should also book via email@example.com.

 The museum has adopted this policy to ensure that everyone has the best possible visitor experience.